-From the (Table 3) it was observed that among the different treatments, $T_3$ ( $T_3$ =Field sanitation + Sex pheromone traps + Bamper 20SL@ 0.5 ml/L at the 7 days intervals) performed best on incidence of brinjal shoot and fruit borer and was more effective among the potential management against incidence and damage severity by major insect pests of brinjal.
-Whereas, $T_7$ (Untreated Control) showed the highest performance results on incidence of brinjal shoot and fruit borer of brinjal.
-As a result the order of rank of study on the ecofriendly management of insect pest of bt brinjal for ensuring quality yield of brinjal by number was $T_3 > T_2 > T_1 > T_4 > T_5 > T_6 > T_7$ .
+From the (Table 3) it was observed that among the different treatments, T_5 (Bacillus thuringiensis serovar kurstaki @ 1ml suspension /L of water + Safeclean 2.5 ml/L of water at 7 days interval) performed best on incidence of brinjal shoot and fruit borer at total growing season and was more effective among the potential management against incidence and damage severity by major insect pests of brinjal.
+Whereas T_7 (Untreated Control) showed the highest performance results on incidence of brinjal shoot and fruit borer at fruit borer of brinjal.
+As a result, the order of rank of study on the effect of some botanicals and biocontrol agent on insect pests of brinjal (Solanum melongena L.) for its quality production of brinjal by number was $T_5 > T_6 > T_4 > T_3 > T_2 > T_1 > T_7$.